sascha/TokenInjectableDockerBuilder/README.md

    - Triggers the build process using a Lambda function (`onEvent`).
    - Monitors the build status using another Lambda function (`isComplete`).
 4. **Outputs**:
-   - Provides the Docker image via `getContainerImage()` for ECS use.
+   - Provides the Docker image via `.containerImage` for ECS use.
-   - Provides the Docker image code via `getDockerImageCode()` for Lambda.
+   - Provides the Docker image code via `.dockerImageCode` for Lambda.

 ---